Valkenburg — Willem de Rooij

 Especially for Another Story at Centraal Museum, leading artist Willem de Rooij has created an installation centered around paintings by Dirk Valkenburg.

-Valkenburg (1675-1721) was one of the first Europeans to depict Indigenous and enslaved people on Surinamese plantations, while also painting hunting still lifes and portraits of Dutch elites in the Netherlands.
+Valkenburg (1675-1721) was one of the first Europeans to depict Indigenous and enslaved people on Surinamese plantations, while also painting hunting still lifes and portraits of Dutch elites.
 The breadth of his oeuvre makes it particularly relevant for research into colonial image production and the “white gaze”.
-In this installation, De Rooij displays 25 works in idiosyncratic combinations, inviting visitors to gain insight into how these 18th-century paintings supported and legitimised the colonial ideology of the Dutch elite.
+In this installation, De Rooij displays 25 works in idiosyncratic combinations, inviting reflection onhow these 18th-century Dutch elites used art to support and legitimise colonial ideology.

 Willem de Rooij